netri/Neitri-Unity-Shaders/Avatar Shaders/README.md

 - Be noob friendly and easy to setup
 - Defaults values are set to ideal battle tested values
 - Look acceptably in all scuffed lighting conditions of VRChat worlds
-- When Unity's Standard is completely dark, be dark too
 - React to lighting and shadows better than Cubed's
 - Be something between Cubed's and Unity's Standard